 A snowmobile is relatively simple to operate but like any other vehicle or mechanical equipment, it can be hazardous if you or a passenger are reckless, thoughtless or inattentive.
 We encourage you to have an Annual Safety Inspection of your snowmobile.
 Please contact an authorized Ski-Doo dealer for further details.
+Though not required, it is recommended that an authorized Ski-Doo dealer performs the preseason preparation of your snowmobile.
+Each visit to your authorized Ski-Doo dealer is a great opportunity for your dealer to verifiy if your snowmobile is included in any safety campaign.
+We also urge you to visit your authorized Ski-Doo dealer in a timely manner if you become aware of any safety related campaigns.

-Finally, we urge you to visit an authorized Ski-Doo dealer periodically for regular and safety maintenance, as well as snowmobile accessories you may require.
+See an authorized Ski-Doo dealer for available accessories you may require.